m4a1-s-code/jobvue/README.md

 npm run dev
 ```

-5. Open your browser and navigate to you'r localhost
+5. Open your browser and navigate to your localhost

 ## 🔧 Project Structure